 Ref number from the app?
 Plug that too.
 Delays?
 Under 48 hours for fresh checks.
 I pinged mine last month—approved, cash loaded the same day.
 If stuck, the helpline’s your bro.

 No cert?
 No, Himmat.
 Got one?
 Verify it’s legit online—takes 2 mins, saves rejection drama.
-Social Welfare’s DPMIS has handled it since 2022; the old ones will be digitised by 2026.
+Social Welfare’s DPMIS has handled it since 2022; the old ones will be digitized by 2026.

-5. Download Proof: PDF stamp for apps.
-If “not found,”, visit the Deputy Director’s SW office with the originals.
+- Download Proof: PDF stamp for apps.
+If “not found,” visit the Deputy Director’s SW office with the originals.

 New cert needed?
 Apply through the same portal: Book a medical slot at DHQ/THQ; assessment in 7-10 days.
 Free, but book early—slots fill.
 My cousin faked a pause and got caught; zero mercy.
 Keep it clean.